rishabh9898/HYL2022/README.md

 ## 1) What is ScholarED?

-ScholarED is an AI based tool that leverages Machine Learning, NLP and cloud computing to generate research paper recommendations from over 500,000+ research papers in our dataset (subset from the Arxiv dataset) based on the input provided by the user (input can be provided in various image,video,audio and document formats).
+is an AI based tool that leverages Machine Learning, NLP and cloud computing to generate research paper recommendations from over 500,000+ research papers in our dataset (subset from the Arxiv dataset) based on the input provided by the user (input can be provided in various image,video,audio and document formats).